 Staying A Lifetime

 That first step out the wagon told me that planet Earth was delivering a gift.
-A woodsy scent wrapped you in a welcome that has not been matched, or improved upon in my lifetime.
-That first intake of air, so clearly ingrained in my memory, defines the perfect mix of woods, water, and sand.
+A woodsy scent wrapped in a welcome that has not been matched or improved upon in my lifetime.
+That intake of aroma, so clearly ingrained in my memory, defines the perfect mix of woods, water, and sand.

-When I catch that aroma today it takes me back in time where I can see my entire family bouncing from the Robin-egg-blue Ford full of smiles and anticipation.
+When I catch that smell today it takes me back in time where I can see my entire family bouncing from the Robin-egg-blue Ford full of smiles and anticipation.

 Such a happy memory for me.